 To put it straight, making a recurve bow is pretty easier than making a compound bow.
 Although it may take a long time to finish, it is actually a feasible project to undertake.
 Making a compound bow, on the other hand, may not even seem to be a plausible solution if you are not able to buy one from the stores.

-If you actually have a pretty clear idea on how to make a recurve bow, you can save a lot of bucks right then and there.
-But you better make sure that you have practiced a lot and are following proper guidelines before starting the venture.
+If you actually have a pretty clear idea on how to make a recurve bow, you can save a lot of bucks right then and there but you will not get a bow case.
+However, you better make sure that you have practiced a lot and are following proper guidelines before starting the venture.
 We hope this piece here will help you a great deal to make your dream project come true.
 Follow the steps carefully to ensure you are doing everything properly.